marcelooliveira/RoadToMicroservices/Part 02/Article/Article.md

 Finally, we just run the application again to check if the new view components are rendered correctly:

 ![Notification Icons Style](notification_icons_style.png)

 **Picture**: Notification Icons rendered by subclass view components

+### Conclusion

+We have seen in this article how to use view components with ASP.NET Core 2.2+.
+We started by comparing our previous approach against the advantage of the view components, discussing how we could benefit from a series of refactoring and upgrades to view components.

+The article goes on and provide business logic for the view components, and these component rules are verified thanks to the use of unit tests.
+We have used xUnit testing framework to create a simple testing project, using the arrange/act/assert approach, along with mock objects provided by the Moq framework.

+We've learned how view components have a dedicated C# class, which can receive parameters, benefit from dependency injection techniques.
+Services can be provided for the component constructor, thanks to the built-in ASP.NET Core dependency injection mechanism.
+We have seen how view components can be nested so that different layers of a same view can be displayed by different components.

+At the end, we saw how view components can be used to create self-contained, view-independent components that are hosted in the application layout page to be displayed across multiple views of the application.
+Also, we explored polymorphism and inheritance with view components, showing that this technology can be helpful in enforcing good programming practices, even in the application view layer.

+That's it!
+And so we finish the second part of the article series.
+If you reached this line, thank you very much for your patience.
+If you liked this article, or have any complaints or suggestions, please leave a comment below.
+I'll be pleased to have your feedback!